phillipj/whisper/README.md

 Mainly customized to my own likings and applyed the [Possibilities](http://www.colourlovers.com/palette/2914885/Possibilities) color palette.

+Demo can be viewed at my blog on [lightweight.no](http://lightweight.no).

 ## Copyright & License

 Copyright (c) 2014 Phillip Johnsen - Released under the MIT License.